CUFP/cufp.org/src/site/2015/call-for-tutorials.md

   have had introductions to Clojure, Erlang, F#, Haskell, ML, OCaml, Scala, Scheme and others.

+* Advanced programming languages concepts and applications, such as Lens, Agda, Idris and others

 * Applying functional programming in particular areas, including the web, high-performance computing, finance.

 * Tools and techniques supporting state of the art functional programming.
+In the past we have had tutorials on QuickCheck, Elm and others.

 Tutorial proposals should address the following points:

 * Title

-* Abstract (about 100 words)
+* Abstract (about 200 words) including

    * Tutorial Objectives: by the end of this tutorial you will be able to …

    * Intended audience: e.g. beginners, those with a working knowledge of X, …

    * Speaker Bio: Joe Bloggs is ...

    * Infrastructure required: For example, will participants need access to a particular system?
 Do they need to download anything prior to the tutorial?
 Can they be expected to have this on a laptop, or does it need to be provided by the meeting?

    * Other minor information which will help us market your tutorial.

-and should be submitted using the following [talk submission form](https://easychair.org/conferences/?conf=cufp2015).
+Tutorials should be submitted using the following [talk submission form](https://easychair.org/conferences/?conf=cufp2015).

+Tutorial Agreement
+While CUFP does not pay tutorialists, they will be compensated with admission credits to CUFP and ICFP, as outlined below.

+- If a tutorial has 5 or more registrants, the tutorialist will receive free admission to CUFP, including the two days of tutorials and the day of the CUFP workshop.

+- If a tutorial has 10 or more registrants, the tutorialist will additionally receive a $250 voucher that can be used to register for any of the other ICFP events, including ICFP itself.

+Note that we reserve the right to cancel tutorials with fewer than 5 registrants, but we will try hard to avoid having to do so.
+No compensation will be awarded for cancelled tutorials.

 If you have any questions, email Thomas Arts: thomas dot arts at quviq dot com or Román González: romanandreg at gmail dot com